 None.
 The observable outcome is whether the device performs the requested action or not.

-Display a slideshow on the device screen Using file names
+Display a slideshow on the device screen using slide names

-Select a pre-configured slides to display on the screen by specifying file names.
+Select pre-configured slides to display on the screen by specifying the slide names.

 Applicable Products: 8410, 8420